 - Each module will have a short shared or solo assignment to demonstrate embedded learning and practical application of the tools shared with you.
 Completion of these to a satisfactory level will lead to the Diploma being awarded.

 - Timings for class will be determined to maximise daytime access across the cohort.
-Presently planned for 11am-1pm, 2-4pm GMT Tue & Thur.
-Expect this to change.
+Presently 10am-12noon and 2-4pm GMT Tue & Thur.

 The Second Cohort